KevinFarmer/ia-verify/tubeup_install.md

 ### Set up ffmpeg:
- * download an archive with ffmpeg, ffplay and ffprobe from here:
+ * Download an archive with ffmpeg, ffplay and ffprobe from here: https://github.com/yt-dlp/FFmpeg-Builds#ffmpeg-static-auto-builds

- * Unarchive the folder and copy all three .exe from bin folder
+ * Unzip the folder and copy all three .exe from bin folder
  * Paste the three .exe files in C:\Python312\Scripts